martinghunt/ziplign/docs/loading.rst

 Sequence files
 --------------

-You can add the top and bottom genome files by:
+You can add the top and bottom genome files with one of:

 * dragging and dropping from your file browser into the box
-* or typing the full path to the filename in the box
+* typing the full path to the filename in the box
+* typing in accession in the box.
+This can be a GenBank/RefSeq accession starting with ``NC_``, ``AC_``, ``NZ_``, or ``NT_``, or an assembly accession starting with ``GCA_`` or ``GCF_``.
+TNA will first check that what you put in the box is not a file on your computer, then if the accession starts with any of those then it will try to download it when the "start" button is pressed later.
+It will download a FASTA file and also try to get a GFF file for annotation.

 TNA automatically detects the format (and any compression) of each sequence file based on its contents, not the name of the file.